-Upon the film's theatrical release, a professional publicity campaign was conducted.
+Upon the film's theatrical release, an intensive publicity campaign was conducted.
 Press coverage exploded - and the topic of military sexual assault began to see the coverage it had long deserved.
-The film's impact on the issue, was covered by the New York Times, National Public Radio, Vanity Fair, Salon, The Atlantic, Politico and Think Progress.
+The film's impact on the issue was covered by The New York Times, National Public Radio, Vanity Fair, Salon, The Atlantic, Politico and Think Progress.
 The subjects of the documentary also made several appearances on talk shows including ABC's The View.
 Katie Couric devoted an hour-long episode of her show to The Invisible War.
 Online and social media exploded as well.
 The movie websites garnered 470,000 visits, and 739,000 online views of the film trailer.
-The film's Facebook page has over 36.000 members and 8.000 Twitter followers. #NotInvisible has ben mentioned in over 15.000 Tweets.
+The film has more than 36,000 Facebook members and 8,000 Twitter followers. #NotInvisible has been mentioned in more than 15,000 Tweets.